NahidAhmed47/react-popupkit/README.md

 }
 ```

+- Note: If you use next.js 13 or above (App router) then please make sure use `use client` in the top of the file.

 ## If needed

 If you want to close depends on a specific event then you can do it by provided hook: